nrasch/nrasch.github.io/_posts/2020-08-24-easy-initial-data-exploration-template.md

 We can note that the box-and-whisker plots contain a lot of information about our data set in a compact form:

 * By examining the Y-axis values and 'whiskers' it is clear the data has a value spread of about 1 to 8 centimeters
-* Other than the `sepalWidth` variable the data does not contain outliers
+* Other than the `sepalWidth` variable, the data does not contain outliers
 * The interquartile range (IQR) also appears to have a narrow spread with the greatest amount of variation occurring in the `petalLengh` values
 * We can quickly identify the median value for each variable by examining the value of the green bar.
 For example, `sepalWidth` appears to have a median of about 5.75.